sebastianhallen/Goose/Readme.md

 </goose>
 ```

+**action.on**: when the action should be triggered. on="save" is currently the only supported action
+**action.glob**: file pattern to monitor for changes
 **working-directory**: specifies the build directory relative to the project root folder.
 The on save command will be run in this directory.
 **command**: the command that will be run whenever a less file is saved.